UK Spouse Visa

-If you are applying in the UK, the visa fee is £1033, the Immigration Health Surcharge is £1000 and super-priority service is £800.
+If you are applying in the UK, the visa fee is £1033, the Immigration Health Surcharge is £1560, and super-priority service – if you want a decision within 24 hours – is £800.

 If the sponsor is in receipt of disability-related benefits the minimum income requirement may be considered met.

 In exceptional circumstances, where refusal of the application would cause significant hardship you may be able to rely on third-party support or other sources of income.
 And in most exceptional circumstances you may get a waiver of the financial requirement.
 If that’s the case, the visa will be issued under the 10-year route.
 All cases requiring the decision-maker to exercise discretion are complex and an experienced immigration solicitor will maximise your chances of success.